candicemilburn/capstone1/README.md

 # Swim Sugar
-## This is my first capstone project for an ecommerce websitesite
+### This is my first capstone project assignment for an ecommerce website.
 This project contains 7 pages:<br>
 1. index.html<br>
 2. onepiece.html<br>